Drug Interactions between Gaviscon-2 and oxycodone

 Interactions between your drugs

-A total of 415 drugs (2606 brand and generic names) are known to interact with Gaviscon-2.
+A total of 233 drugs are known to interact with Gaviscon-2.

 - Gaviscon-2 is in the drug class antacids.